Posters of grassroots organizations stating “We are not leaving from here” and “They are selling us” are plastered along building walls.

 I was honored that Alice could join me virtually as it is essential to center survivors’ voices in these conversations.
 After all, they are the disaster experts with first hand experience.

-In early 2020, the Texas General Land Office (GLO) took over the City of Houston’s Homeowner Assistance Program (HAP) as the pandemic was beginning to surge in the United States.
-This change meant for the Caucus members that all progress that was made during the two years they each spent in the City HAP was wasted time.
+The Texas General Land Office (GLO) took over the City of Houston’s Homeowner Assistance Program (HAP) in early 2020 as the pandemic was beginning to surge in the United States.
+This change meant that the progress made by Caucus members during the two years in the City HAP was wasted time.
 Many of them were waiting to take that last step, waiting for the phone to ring that would schedule the meeting to sign the papers that would assure them a new home.
 While Alice and Dolores were waiting on the government to re-process their paperwork, they both entered the hospital with COVID-19 diagnoses.
 Alice was given life-saving treatment; her mother was not.
 Alice recovered from the life-threatening strain of COVID-19; her mother did not.

 Because of GLO’s avoidable logistical pitfall, they could not continue processing Alice’s application.
-After all, the homeowner and applicant was the now-passed Dolores Torres and continuing this application with an unclear title could possibly result in misappropriation of funds and ineligibility, according to the State.
+According to the State, the homeowner and applicant was the now-passed Dolores Torres and continuing this application with an unclear title could possibly result in misappropriation of funds and ineligibility.
 Alice was told that the only way to clear this issue up was to sign more paperwork to clear heirship issues – something that the State was requesting of her as she was actively recovering from COVID while also grieving the loss of her mother.
 Alice did what was necessary only to be confronted with even greater obstacles.

 Who is the Caucus?